 Louise Erdrich’s early literary life included Shakespeare and English poetry, as well as the oral storytelling traditions of her Native American forebears.
 This exposure to a rich variety of styles and forms is reflected in the scope and sheer number of her books.
-In addition to twelve novels (including one co-written with her then-husband Michael Dorris), Erdrich has published five children’s books, three volumes of poetry, one collection of short fiction, and three works of non-fiction.
+In addition to many novels (including one co-written with her then-husband Michael Dorris), Erdrich has published children’s books, volumes of poetry, short fiction, and works of non-fiction.

 Love Medicine was published in 1984, to both critical and commercial acclaim.
 Several of Erdrich’s subsequent novels—The Beet Queen (1986), Tracks (1988), The Bingo Palace (1994), and Tales of Burning Love (1996)—feature characters who first appeared in Love Medicine.
 The 1993 “expanded edition” of Love Medicine includes four new chapters that link key events and characters in that novel to those of The Bingo Palace.

 Like Love Medicine, The Beet Queen has multiple narrators, but the focus in this novel is on German-American families in the fictional town of Argus, North Dakota.
 Like the earlier novel, The Beet Queen concerns itself with issues of parenting and abandonment, focusing on fourteen-year-old Karl Adare and his younger sister, Mary, who arrive in Argus in search of their aunt Fritzie, after being abandoned by their mother.
 The children are soon separated, and the novel follows their individual narratives over several decades.